Skip to main content

 Taking a step back, what does this really mean for advisers?

-1. The risk target can allow advisers to better manage their clients’ expectations as the expected returns are associated with the risk the client is taking.
+1. The risk target can allow advisers to better manage their clients’ expectations as the expected returns are associated with the risk taken.

 2. The risk target can be used to enhance capacity-for-loss conversations, particularly by focusing on any potential downside risk.